oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 ## Introduction

 Imagine that you are a database security administrator responsible for keeping your organization's databases securely configured.

 Your team has established an approved security posture for a database, but database configurations do not remain static.
 Administrators grant privileges, application requirements change, and configuration settings are modified.
 A change that seems harmless can introduce a security risk, and manually reviewing every database configuration change is difficult.

-You need a way to answer questions such as:
+You need a way to answer questions, such as:

 - What security risks exist in my database today?
 - Which findings should I investigate first?
 - Does the database still comply with the security posture my team previously approved?